Download The Case Study | Calm Amid the Chaos: Wisconsin’s Pension System and the 2008 Financial Crisis

 - When investments are strong, WRS shares the returns with retirees in the form of annual increases to the value of their benefits, called Annual Adjustments.

-- If investment returns are weak, or if there is a sharp set of losses, then the WRS board can roll back some of these increases.
+- If investment returns are weak, or if there is a sharp set of losses, then the Wisconsin Retirement System board can roll back some of these increases.

 - All retirees have a minimum benefit level that can never be cut, and the only benefits that can be adjusted down are those that were previously adjusted upward.